IRS-Public/taxpert/docs/architecture.md

 It exposes two POST routes, `/chat` and `/scenario/generate`, plus a `GET /health`.
 It runs an LLM tool-calling loop through LiteLLM against Ollama, with keyword search over the fact dictionary and cosine-similarity retrieval over IRS publications in ChromaDB.
-See [AI integration](./ai-integration.md) for the surfaces, prompts, limits and proposed expansion, and [onboarding](./onboarding.md) for how to run it.
+See [AI integration](internals/ai-integration.md) for the surfaces, prompts, limits and proposed expansion, and [onboarding](./onboarding.md) for how to run it.

-## 8. Embedding
+## 8. App Embedding

 A Form Builder app rendered inside another page's frame shows the product without a second workspace.